na-na-hi/renget/archive/guier.md

 When you want to use your store credit to purchase a pledge, it's as simple as going through the same process of adding it to the shopping cart, and on the right under "Cart Summary," you have the option of adding store credit to the amount that the pledge is worth in USD.

->You can also use new money alongside store credit to make up any differences.
+!!! note You can also use new money alongside store credit to make up the difference.

 ->![Using store credit on a pledge](https://files.catbox.moe/bxp34v.png)<-